VitalySvyatyuk/pocket_option_trading_bot/README.md

 [Download Bot v1 for Windows](https://drive.google.com/file/d/1RiNGyNvrSooTqOWVv6vj9GKtWupOtfMs) password: Password

+I always recommend trying a product before buying.
+The trial version of the product allowed us to do this.
+After the trial version, I recommend trying the product in demo mode.

 ### What's new in v2
 - allowed multiple assets
 - all timeframes allowed